 Ideal germination conditions for dill seed include soil temperatures between 60 and 70 degrees Fahrenheit.
 Seeds should sprout in about 10 to 14 days.
 It can take longer if the soil temperatures are slightly outside of this range.

 Start seeds outside and after your last frost date.
 You can attempt to start dill seeds indoors several weeks before your last frost date, but don't be surprised if your seedlings don't take well to the transplanting process.
 Sow seeds about 1/4 inch in depth and keep plants at least 18 inches apart from one another.

 Dill also self-sows if you leave the seed heads in place at the end of the season.
 If you plan to save seeds, let your dill go to seed or leave seeds for birds to eat, then choose a cultivar like Bouquet, a large plant that produces many seeds.
 You can also harvest dill seeds for cooking curries since they're used as a flavoring agent for curry powder.

 In What Zone Does Dill Grow Best?

-Dill grows best in USDA hardiness zones 2 to 9.
+As an annual, dill grows best in USDA zones 2 to 9.
 Dill is pretty hardy, so give it a spot in full sun, and it should be happy.
 As an annual, don't expect to be able to overwinter it indoors.
-Plants eventually start to bolt, leaving the stems tough and woody.
+Plants eventually start producing seeds, called "bolting," leaving the stems tough and woody.